nextflow-io/nextflow/README.md

 Quick overview
 ==============
-Nextflow is a bioinformatics workflow manager that provides tools for developing portable and reproducible workflows.
+Nextflow is a bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 It supports deploying workflows on a variety of execution platforms including local, HPC schedulers, AWS Batch, Google Genomics Pipelines API, and Kubernetes.
 Additionally, it provides support for manage your workflow dependencies through built-in support for Conda, Docker, Singularity, and Modules.